COVID-19: travel health notice for all travellers

 The U.S. government closely monitors boat traffic in the Straits of Florida.
 It will seize any vessel not bearing a licence from the Office of Foreign Assets Control (OFAC) if it believes it’s headed for Cuba.

-You are subject to these measures if you dock your Canadian-registered boat in Florida.
-You’ll be exempted if you are simply en route to Cuba via the U.S. However, expect to be thoroughly searched and questioned.
+You’re subject to these measures if you dock your Canadian-registered boat in Florida.
+You’ll be exempted if you are simply en route to Cuba via the U.S.

 Driving